 Amarok Adventures does not have an office of its own.
 We are guides and we work as such, in each destination, travelling & exploring.
 We are nomads.
 For many years we have worked in tourism, and we have decided that we do not like to work in a cubicle, so we prefer our office to be from a house in the icelandic valleys to a beach on the island of Palawan, in the Philippines .

 Our team is made up of a multidisciplinary group of guides that have been trained over the years and experience in extreme places enjoying with the joy of a child.
 Each guide has developed an specific trip, being an specialist in the destination.
 Let us show you each country with our eyes, because with us, you are not only in good hands, we believe you are in the best hands and we are excited to have the opportunity to show it to you.

-Mountain and kayak guide in Iceland, Greenland, South America and Nepal.
-He has also worked as a documentary and travel photographer for national and international magazines.
+Licensed AIMG guide in Iceland.
+He has also guided for many years tours in Greenland, South America and Nepal.
+He worked as a documentary and travel photographer for national and international magazines.

 Mountain guide certified by UIMLA.Experience in mountaineering, sport climbing and skiing.
 Specialist in: Black Forest, Morocco, United States, Scotland, Nepal and Iceland.